balanced/balanced-docs/overview/payouts.rst

 .. [*] Assumes that day is a working business day -- does not fall on a
        weekend or a `federal reserve holiday <bank holidays>`_.

-#.
-Set your customer's expectation that payments might be delayed by up to
-   (3) three to (5) five business days if incorrect information is provided.

-#.
-Highlight to your customers that *wire transfer numbers* are **NOT** the same
-   as the routing number, and they are **NOT** the same as the bank account number.
-Be sure to clarify this when asking your users for their information.

 .. _sample page: https://gist.github.com/2662770
 .. _balanced.js: https://js.balancedpayments.com/v1/balanced.js